Efficient SAR Vessel Detection for FPGA-Based On-Satellite Sensing: Discussion

-The residual performance gap between our FPGA-deployed model and larger state-of-the-art GPU-based models lies mainly in near-shore detection (0.447 vs. 0.525 F1-score compared to the top competitor from the xView3-SAR competition) and fishing classification (0.769 vs. 0.834 F1-score).
-This difference likely reflects a fundamental limitation of single-stage detection models in detecting small objects, where our architecture may lack the multi-scale feature fusion and high-resolution segmentation capabilities required for challenging detection scenarios that involve complex coastal environments and subtle vessel-type distinctions.
-In contrast, several winning xView3-SAR competitors used architectures such as UNet or HRNet, which are larger but excel at preserving the fine-grained spatial details crucial for distinguishing small vessels from complex coastal clutter.
-A promising alternative for achieving higher performance in lightweight models may lie in adopting architectures fundamentally different from the Convolutional Neural Network structure used here; in particular, Vision Transformers have recently shown promising results for SAR vessel detection \cite{Ahmed2024,Gupta2024,Zhang2025Preprint}, and transformer architectures have also shown potential for high performance even at extremely low bit-width, with binary and ternary compression \cite{Xu2022TerViT,He2023}.
-Alternatively, further performance improvements may be possible by combining our model with statistical approaches, such as combinations of CFAR and ML methods \cite{Wen2024}.
-Conversely, leveraging known information on coastlines, static infrastructure or areas of interest from auxiliary datasets or from previous observations of the same area could also improve detection performance.
+The residual performance gap between our FPGA-deployed model and larger GPU-based models is mainly in near-shore detection (0.447 vs. 0.428--0.525 F1 score of the xView3-SAR top-5 entries) and fishing classification (0.769 vs. 0.797--0.834 F1 score), and is likely partly due to our focus on inference efficiency.
+All five of our benchmark models employ model ensembles, test-time augmentation (TTA), or both during inference, which improve performance but which we choose not to implement here due to increased computational cost.
+The performance difference may also reflect a fundamental limit of the simple single-stage detection architecture for this challenging task, as several winning xView3-SAR competitors used architectures such as UNet or HRNet, which are large but excel at preserving the fine-grained spatial details crucial for distinguishing small vessels from complex coastal clutter.
+Vision Transformers may be a viable lightweight alternative to CNNs for this task, and have shown promise both for SAR vessel detection \cite{Ahmed2024,Gupta2024,Zhang2025Preprint}, and for maintaining performance at low bit-width, e.g. binary and ternary compression \cite{Xu2022TerViT,He2023}.
+Alternatively, further performance improvements may be possible by combining our model with statistical approaches, such as CFAR \cite{Wen2024}, or through leveraging additional auxiliary information (e.g. coastline, static infrastructure or areas of interest) or historical imagery.

-Given the proof-of-concept nature of this study, there are several opportunities to further improve our model's speed of analysis, in order to support future operational deployment.
-In this work, we applied 8-bit quantization to the YOLOv8 models as a primary model compression technique, significantly reducing model size and efficiency while maintaining accuracy.
-However, additional avenues for optimisation remain.
-Quantization to lower bit-widths (e.g. 4-bit \cite{Yan2024} or 1-bit \cite{Zhang2025}) or the use of mixed-precision techniques \cite{Nguyen2021,Montgomerie2023} may offer a more favourable trade-off between accuracy and computational efficiency.
-In addition, pruning redundant parameters from the model has the potential to further reduce computational load and memory usage without substantially impacting performance.
-Lastly, knowledge distillation presents a promising strategy to transfer knowledge from the quantized model into an even smaller and faster student model, potentially enabling real-time performance on edge devices with limited resources.